OLAWALE-MUMEEN/order-summary-component-main/README.md

 ### Continued development

-my  web development  career just started and nothig  will put end to it .my the next thing to  leaarn is css grid .
+my  web development  career just start and nothig  will put end to it .my the next thing to learn is css grid .

 ### Useful resources